ACCESS-NRI/model-configs-template/CONTRIBUTING.md

 2. QA checks will run to ensure the configuration meets criteria for a released configuration, and to ensure consistency of released configurations.
 3. [Fix the problems identified in the QA checks](#common-changes-required), commit and push to the PR branch.
 4. Once all checks pass the pull request branch can be merged.
+5. Optionally, you can get the checksums for the `dev-*` branch (without committing or pull requesting to `release-*`) via the [`generate-initial-checksums.yml`](./.github/workflows/generate-initial-checksums.yml) workflow, unchecking the `commit` option, and downloading the archive as part of the workflow run.
-5. Consider making a PR to the equivalent `release-*` branch.
+6. Optionally, consider making a PR to the equivalent `release-*` branch.

 Note: If this is a brand new configuration and there is no existing `release-*` branch you will [need to create one first](#create-a-new-release-branch).